 When sizing the coop, consider how many chickens you want or are able to care for.
 Keep in mind that there may be local ordinances that restrict the number of chickens you can have in your yard.
 In many areas, there is a limit of roughly six hens, and roosters are prohibited.
 Also, the ideal hen to rooster ratio is 12 to 1.
 Beware of having too many roosters as it can result in damage to the hens.

 The number of eggs you get will depend on the age of the hens, their overall health, the breed, and other factors.
 Some will lay an egg a day while others will provide one or two a week.
 A typical hen provides two eggs every three days.
-In northern regions, egg production can drop significantly in winter months without artificial light in the coop.
+In northern regions, egg production can drop significantly in the winter months without artificial light in the coop.
 Laying hens are most productive for the first couple of years, although some experts say much older chickens can still provide a plentiful supply.

 Keeping Out Predators